With Buddhism, mindfulness meditation, the KonMari Method™, and forgiveness

 As I’ve said before, learning the KonMari Method helped me internalize that liking something isn’t the same as feeling joy — and isn’t enough reason to buy.

 Realizing that was what I needed to re-calibrate my shopping behavior: Ask if an item sparks joy before making a purchase.
-Before starting the search, before following the script of obsession — or just before clicking that buy button, if I wasn’t able to stop before then — I would pause with the help of my meditation practice and ask myself if this thing I wanted to find or buy would genuinely spark joy.
+Before starting the search, before following the script of obsession — or right before clicking that buy button, if I wasn’t able to stop before then — I would pause with the help of my meditation practice and ask myself if this thing I wanted to find or buy would genuinely spark joy.
 Almost every time, the answer was no.

 And I could move on.